Lemurian Empire.

 During the Crusades, the Crusaders had received intelligence of an unknown

-land that was another unholy land.
+land that was another unholy land, ripe for conversion to Christianity.
 Arab dhows were commandeered on the Red Sea

 and a small expedition was sent out to gather more information.
 They never